re-imaging/ImageMesh/README.md

 ## Embeddings

-There are four embeddings currently available.
+There are five embeddings currently available.
 Each embedding is created by using a particular neural network to process each image in the dataset and then saving the resulting data.
 This data was further reduced using Principal Component Analysis, we used the [scikit-learn IncrementalPCA](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.IncrementalPCA.html).
 The reduced data was then used to construct a nearest neighbours map using the [Annoy library](https://github.com/spotify/annoy), which allows for fast approximate k-nearest neighbours over large sets of data.
 The machine learning embeddings are pre-computed, meaning that the nearest neighbour search is fast and computationally cheap.
 This enables exploration of the dataset using the images themselves to bring up different ‘slices’ of the dataset according the way different neural networks interpret the image data.

 ### - ternary